quiltdata/quilt/make-a-package.md

 `build.yml` specifies the structure and contents of a package.

+# Building on the fly in Python
+You can

 ## `quilt generate`
 An easy way to create a `build.yml` file is as follows:
 ```bash